Apply to transfer burial rights

 • A copy of the deceased owner’s death certificate.

-• If an estate is split between two or more parties, letters of consent from remaining persons named in the will are also required.
+• If an estate is split between two or more parties, the remaining persons named in the will must also give consent in letters.

 • High Court letters of administration (if available).